Executive Assistant to Development & Finance

 She was one of 20 Jacksonville citizens chosen for the Inaugural Class of the Jessie Ball duPont Community Building Fund’s Community Coaches.
 The Community Coaches program was designed to build a cadre of community experts who can assist local nonprofits in improving their operations and increasing their knowledge of what constitutes good youth development programs.
 The coaches spent a year being trained by a team of national experts and then provide at least 10 days of pro bono service to local nonprofits.

 Reverend Hyatt serves as President of the Trustees for the Presbytery of St. Augustine as well as on its Permanent Judicial Commission.
 She also serves on the Board of Governors for the JAX Chamber.
 She is an active member of Downtown Rotary, the Jacksonville Women’s Network, and the Chamber’s Downtown Development Committee, and a past board member of The Cathedral School, Heritage Singers of Jacksonville, Hubbard House and Community Connections.
-She was named a Woman of Influence by the Jacksonville Business Journal in 2015, was a finalist for the EVE Award in 2014, received the Woman of Vision Award by Girls Inc. in 2011, and received the Boundless: 40 Years, 40 Icons Award from the Cultural Council of Greater Jacksonville in 2016.
+She was named a Woman of Influence by the Jacksonville Business Journal in 2015, was a finalist for the EVE Award in 2014, received the Woman of Vision Award by Girls Inc. in 2011, the Boundless: 40 Years, 40 Icons Award from the Cultural Council of Greater Jacksonville in 2016, and was a Jacksonville Business Journal Ultimate CEO honoree in 2017.

 Marketing and Advocacy Manager